cnabio/cnab-spec/101-bundle-json.md

 The `image` field MUST give a path-like or URI-like representation of the location of the image.
 It is REQUIRED.
 The expectation is that an installer should be able to locate the image (given the image type) without additional information.

 The `contentDigest` field MUST contain a digest, in [OCI format](https://github.com/opencontainers/image-spec/blob/master/descriptor.md#digests), to be used to compute the integrity of the image.
 The calculation of how the image matches the `contentDigest` is dependent upon image type.
 (OCI, for example, uses a Merkle tree while VM images are checksums).
-  - If the `imageType` is `oci` or `docker`, the value for this field MUST be the registry-compressed digest (known as a repo digest, [image digest](https://docs.docker.com/engine/reference/commandline/images/#list-image-digests) and/or manifest digest) as opposed to the registry-independent image ID.
+  - If the `imageType` is `oci` or `docker`, the value for this field MUST be the registry-compressed digest (known as a repo digest, [image digest][image-digest] and/or manifest digest) as opposed to the registry-independent image ID.
   - During bundle development, it may be ideal to omit the `contentDigest` field and/or skip validation.
 Once a bundle is ready to be transmitted as a thick or thin bundle, it MUST have a `contentDigest` field.
   - If a `contentDigest` field is present, a runtime MUST validate the image digest prior to executing an action
   - If the `contentDigest` is not present, the runtime SHOULD report an error so the user is aware that there is no `contentDigest` provided.